uriva/message/README.md

 # Overcom

-P2P JSON passing using DHT that maps public key to physical addresses (IP+port).
+P2P JSON passing using DHT that maps public key and app ID to physical address (IP+port).

 ## Applications